lingboshen/lingboshen.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: <a href='https://www.tilburguniversity.edu/about/schools/economics-and-management/organization/departments/finance'>Department of Finance Tilburg University</a>
+subtitle: <a href="https://people.utwente.nl/l.shen-1">Faculty of Behavioural, Management and Social Sciences, University of Twente</a>

 profile:
   align: right